FaCsaba/renrs-lang/README.md

 # Renrs lang
-This crate implements the renrs language, used in the game engine Renrs which is also in developemnt
+This crate implements the renrs language, used in the game engine Renrs which is also in development

 ## Example
 ```